 - The chest and throat of the male bluebirds are rusty, and the belly white.

-- The female bluebirds have more subdued coloring: the head and back are grey, the wings bluish, and the chest has less prominent rusty color.
+- The female bluebirds have more subdued coloring: the head and back are grey, the wings bluish, and the chest has a less prominent rusty color.

 - The legs and tail of the eastern bluebirds are relatively short, while the wings are relatively long compared to their body size.